 |Learning Outside the Classroom||2013||2014||2015||Avg.||Target|

-63% of the students in the most recent graduating class participated in an undergraduate research or creative project during their years at UNC Asheville.
+68% of first-time baccalaureate students in the most recent graduating class participated in an undergraduate research or creative project during their years at UNC Asheville.
 The University has long been a national leader in undergraduate research, hosting not only the inaugural National Conference on Undergraduate Research (NCUR) in 1987 but also many subsequent NCUR conferences, including one this past spring.

 Persistence to Graduation